My Home Page

 • Software skills – There are many different software skills that could be beneficial to your staff members.
 They could learn about databases that can help you more efficiently manage your company activities, CRM systems to organize your clients, and many other things depending on your business type and needs.

-Fortunately, skills development courses are available in many different forms these days.
+Fortunately, skills development courses are available in many different forms these days to help raise small business team performance.
 If you feel it is worthwhile to physically send one or more employees to an in-person course, this is often possible if you live in a professionally vibrant community.
 If you do not feel that you have the time or resources for this, there are also a huge number of courses available online.
 Many of them are also accredited by top universities and institutions.
-And the other good thing about these courses is that they have grown in popularity to the extent that many of them are now extremely cheap (sometimes even free if you choose to audit!), so you may well be able to do this at a very low cost.
+And the other good thing about these courses is that they have grown in popularity to the extent that many of them are now extremely cheap (sometimes even free if you choose to audit!), so you may well be able to do this at a very low cost and dramatically improve small business team performance.

 Things to think twice about